tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 When we executed the code, ``myObject->m_myInt = 1234;``, the trace source fired and automatically provided the before and after values to the trace sink.
 The function ``IntTrace`` then printed this to the standard output.
-No problem.

 Using the Config Subsystem to Connect to Trace Sources
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++